All you need to know

 This is not nearly enough to verify the claim in Argument #1.
 Even most sceptics of dangerous anthropogenic global warming agree to these points.
 But they don’t agree that the increase in atmospheric greenhouse gasses is the main, or even an important, driver behind climate change.
 They generally consider the mild warming since 1880 as part of a natural climate cycle that is not likely to be dangerous.

 But many of these sceptics are included in the 97%, just because they agree that greenhouse gasses may have had at least some effect on global temperatures.
+Scientists like Craig Idso, Nicola Scafetta, Willie Soon, Nir Shaviv and Nils-Axel Mörner are all famous for their skepticism of anthropogenic global warming, but are included in the 97% consensus.
+They have all explicitly stated that their research papers have been misinterpreted.
 In the study by Cook et al (2013, see below), a survey of the Abstracts of scientific papers, they are included in the category labelled “explicitly endorses but does not quantify or minimize” (i.e. they don’t say anything about how large the human influence is).

 Furthermore, many of the papers included in the 97% are not concerned with the causes of climate change, but merely accepts the consensus as a starting point, e.g. in the study of probable consequences of global warming for the economy or for certain animal species etc. Cook et al calls it “implicit endorsement”, and include them in the 97% consensus despite the fact that the authors of the papers have no expertise in the science involved in Argument #1.